viniciusbo/classify-this-text/README.md

 $ npm start
 ```

-You should see a new browser tap opening and a title of "Hello World" in http://127.0.0.1:8080.
+You should see a new browser tap opening in http://127.0.0.1:8080.

+## TODO

+- Configurable classes

+## License

+ISC